aspiwack/routes/Slay the spire/any-percent.md

 - Double Tap (this turn, your next attack is played twice, costs 1)
   - Take 1 copy.
 - The best strength item is Flex (+2 strength now, -2 strength at the end of the turn, costs 0).
-Take over anything else but Whirlwind.
+Take over anything else but Whirlwind (or energy cards if you already have Whirlwind and are still on 3 energy).
   - You ideally want 2 Flex.
 3 may be good too.
   - Once you have strength upgrades, Limit Break (Double your strength, costs 1, exhaust) is helpful.
 You can take 1 or 2.